DomiStyle/drive-linker/README.md

 It should be noted, that this is not a complete replacement for mhddfs or UnionFS.
 You might require to be able to write to the pooled storage and while this works with the current implementation I can't recommend it.
 If you want to know if this is the right thing for you, give it a try.
 Depending on your requirements it might be just the right thing for you.

+## Prerequisites
+The script requires a operating system which is able to interpret shell scripts as well as the **ln** utility for creating symbolic links and the **inotifywait** utility for watching directories. inotifywait is only required when using the merge mode with activated daemon.

 ## How does it work?
 Drive linker has two modes:
 * Merge mode